Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: Results

-The first step in the GQML program is identifying the underlying symmetries of the dataset, as this allows us to create suitable inductive biases for $h_{\thv}$.
-In particular, many problems of interest exhibit so-called \textit{label symmetry}, i.e., the function $f$ produces labels that remain invariant under a set of operations on the inputs.
+We now turn to GQML, where the first step is identifying the underlying symmetries of the dataset, as this allows us to create suitable inductive biases for $h_{\thv}$.
+In particular, many problems of interest exhibit so-called label symmetry, i.e., the function $f$ produces labels that remain invariant under a set of operations on the inputs.
 Concretely, one can verify that such set of operations forms a group~\cite{larocca2022group}, which leads to the following definition. \begin{definition}[Label symmetries and $G$-invariance] Given a compact group $G$ and some unitary representation $R$ acting on quantum states $\rho$, we say $f$ has a label symmetry if it is $G$-invariant, i.e., if

 \end{definition} Here, we recall that a representation is a mapping of a group into the space of invertible linear operators on some vector space (in this case the space of quantum states) that preserves the structure of the group~\cite{ragone2022representation}.
+Also, we note that some problems may have functions $f$ whose outputs change (rather than being invariant) in a way entirely determined by the action of $G$ on their inputs.
+While still captured by general GQML theory, these do not pertain to Definition~\ref{def:label_symm} and are not discussed further.
+Label invariance captures the scenario where the relevant information in $\rho$ is unchanged under the action of $G$.

 Evidently, when searching for models $h_{\thv}$ that accurately predict outputs of $f$, it is natural to restrict our search to the space of models that respect the label symmetries of $f$.
-In this context, the theory of GQML provides a constructive approach to create $G$-invariant models, resting on the concept of equivariance~\cite{nguyen2022atheory}. \begin{definition}[Equivariance] We say that an operator $O$ is $G$-equivariant iff for all elements $g\in G$, $[O,R(g)]=0$.
+In this context, the theory of GQML provides a constructive approach to create $G$-invariant models, resting on the concept of equivariance~\cite{nguyen2022atheory}. \begin{definition}[Equivariance] We say that an observable $O$ is $G$-equivariant iff for all elements $g\in G$, $[O,R(g)]=0$.
 We say that a layer $\UC^l_{\theta_l}$ of a QNN is $G$-equivariant iff it is generated by a $G$-equivariant Hermitian operator. \end{definition} By the previous definition, $G$-equivariant layers are maps that commute with the action of the group

 Definition~\ref{def:equivariance} can be naturally extended to QNNs.